 It would be disingenuous to Trio Nadurra to go through the album and give a blow by blow critique of their interpretation.
 Instead I have focused on what are personal vibes that Trio Nadurra’s music has given me for each track.

-Coming up in the near future will be a review of jazz albums by some of the superb jazz artists who perform at our club.
+Coming up will be further reviews of jazz albums by some of the superb jazz artists who perform at our club.
 Watch this space!